MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-url-pass-parameters.md

 > [!NOTE]
 > If your report contains a report parameter that has a default value, and the value of the **Prompt** property is **false** (that is, the **Prompt User** property isn't selected in Report Manager), then you can't pass a value for that report parameter within a URL.
 This provides administrators the option of preventing end users from adding or modifying the values of certain report parameters.

 > Power BI does not support a query string of more than 900 characters.
-This value can be exceeded if you are using url parameters to view your paginatged reports.
+This value can be exceeded if you are using url parameters to view your paginated report.
 It is especially true if you are using multi-value parameters.

 ## Additional examples